adiroiban/fitbit-os-meistertask/README.md

 Press the right-down button to go to the next section.

-Swipe from left to right on any item to move to the next section.
+Swipe an item from left to right on any item to move to the next section.
+It will not work if you don't have an item, as the action is only associated with list items.

 Press the right-up button to refresh the list.